-Workers about 8.5-12 mm (smallest at start of colony cycle), males about 12-15 mm, queens up to about 18 mm.
-This species averages smaller in all castes than its close relative, Vespula flavopilosa.
+Workers 8.5-12 mm (smallest at start of colony cycle), males 12-15 mm, queens up to ~18 mm (averages smaller in all castes than the closely related V. flavopilosa)

 Workers and males lack free spots on the abdomen.
 Wide anchor-shaped black marking with narrow base on first abdominal tergite is diagnostic.
 Queens have free black spots on abdominal tergites, but show the distinctive anchor-shaped marking on T1 rather than the diamond-shaped marking of V. germanica.
 Xanthic individuals do occur, more commonly in southern part of range, and these can sometimes have yellow marks on the mesoscutum.

 one of the most abundant yellowjacket species east of the Great Plains